robalexdev/rss-blogroll-network/content/discover/feed-70f93d1f1aed330c59debf29de73ae65.md

   relme: {}
   last_post_title: Switching to Firefox
   last_post_description: |-
-    When ever you hear people trying to convince other people to switch to Firefox the reason is usually moral or ideological.
+    Whenever you hear people trying to convince other people to switch to Firefox the reason is usually moral or ideological.
 1
-    A usually toted reason, is that capitalist browsers like Chrome, Safari &
+    A usually toted reason, is that “capitalist” browsers like Chrome,
   last_post_date: "2024-12-07T00:00:00Z"
   last_post_link: https://asindu.xyz/posts/switching-to-firefox/
   last_post_categories: []